 Many of you can already imagine the link between gout and sweets.
 In reality, it isn’t straightforward.

-Can you consume sweets if you have gout?
+Can you eat sweets if you have gout?

 The answer is yes, you can but only in moderation.
 Gout and sweets can be mixed and you won’t get a huge, negative impact on your condition.
 However, there are plenty of issues that are bad and should be avoided.